poorvina123/Masters-Thesis/Empirical_Data_Total ReadME.md

-# Empirical Data Total
+# Empirical Data Total/Empirical Data Total 0.8

 ## Description of Dataset
-This dataset contains the output from BirdNET which is a neural network through which the audio data was collected was parsed through.
+The dataset 'Empirical_Data_Total' contains the output from BirdNET which is a neural network through which the collected audio data was parsed through.
+The dataset 'Empirical_Data_Total_0.8' contains the ouput from BirdNET, with a confidence greater than 0.8.

 ## Format of the File
-This dataset is in the format of a .csv file.
+Both the datasets are in the format of a .csv file.

 ## Contact People
 Poorvi Ashok: poorvi.ashok@gmail.com